open-learning/git4ol/README.md

 ## Authoring

-> **role: author**
+> **actor: author**
 >
 > This part of the spec assumes the actor is an ***author***

-Creating lessons is as basic as adding commits to a branch.
-It's mostly when we need to modify a lesson it gets a little bit more complicated.
+Creating a lesson is as basic as adding commits to a branch.
+It's mostly when we need to modify one that it can get a little bit more complicated.

 ### Creating a lesson